YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 1. We put the definitions of the type constructor `t` and the `fmap` function in one module, and suppy that module as a parameter to the chosen Fmap family module functor.
 The result is a module `F` with three functions one of which is `distrib`, the distribution function.
-1. For each value constructor of type `t`, we define a function whose name is the same as the value constructor except that the initial letter is set to lower case.
+1. For each value constructor of the type `t`, we define a function whose name is the same as the value constructor except that the initial letter is set to lower case.
 For example, `Cons`, `S` and `NUL` become respectively `cons`, `s` and `nUL`.
    - For each value constructor `Constr0` of no argument, define:
      ```ocaml